The case for a minute-long merger-driven gamma-ray burst from fast-cooling synchrotron emission: Abstract

 GRB 211211A was detected by \emph{Fermi}-GBM and \emph{Swift}-BAT at $t_0 =13$:09:59~UT on 2021 December 11.
-It was initially classified as long due to its $\approx 34.3$\,s duration from \emph{Fermi} \cite{Mangan21} and $51.4\pm0.8$\,s from \emph{Swift} \cite{Stamatikos21}. \emph{Swift} promptly slewed to point its X-ray Telescope (XRT; \cite{Burrows05}), which began settled observations of the field $79.2$\,s after the BAT trigger \cite{D'ai21}.
-X-ray observations showed bright emission ($0.3$ -- $10$\,keV flux $\approx 3\times10^{-8}$~erg~s$^{-1}$\,cm$^{-2}$) with an exponential decay lasting until $\sim 300$\,s after trigger, consistent with previous examples of EE (e.g. \cite{Gompertz13}).
+It was initially classified as a long burst due to its measured duration of $\approx 34.3$\,s (10\,keV -- 10\,MeV; \emph{Fermi} \cite{Mangan21}) and $51.4\pm0.8$\,s (15 -- 150\,keV; \emph{Swift} \cite{Stamatikos21}), in excess of the $2$\,s divide \cite{Kouveliotou93}. \emph{Swift} promptly slewed to point its X-ray Telescope (XRT; \cite{Burrows05}), which began settled observations of the field $79.2$\,s after the BAT trigger \cite{D'ai21}.
+X-ray observations showed bright emission ($0.3$ -- $10$\,keV flux $\approx 3\times10^{-8}$~erg~s$^{-1}$\,cm$^{-2}$) with an exponential decay lasting until $\sim 300$\,s after trigger, consistent with previous examples of EE (e.g. \cite{Norris02,Norris06,Norris10,Gompertz13}).
 The Ultra-Violet/Optical Telescope (UVOT; \cite{Roming05}) began pointed observations of GRB 211211A 92\,s after the BAT trigger \cite{Belles21}, and detected the optical counterpart.
 Late monitoring \cite{Rastinejad22} identified a significant near-IR excess which cannot be explained by radioactive Nickel decay but is remarkably similar to AT2017gfo, the kilonova discovered alongside GRB~170817, confirmed to be a binary neutron star (BNS) merger by gravitational-wave (GW) observations \cite{Abbott17_BNS}.
-The detection of a kilonova conclusively establishes that GRB 211211A originated from a compact merger.
+The detection of a kilonova establishes that GRB 211211A originated from a compact merger (see Methods).
 Its association with a host galaxy at $z = 0.076$ \citep{Malesani21,Rastinejad22} makes it the closest confirmed compact object merger discovered without GWs, at a luminosity distance of just 350\,Mpc.
 Due to its proximity, GRB 211211A has the best-sampled high energy emission of any merger-driven GRB, and its surprisingly long duration affords us a remarkable opportunity to investigate the underpinning processes that enable compact object mergers to create long-duration GRBs.
+The burst was also detected at GeV frequencies \cite{Mei22,Zhang22}.